 - If applicable, identify publications from previous ALCC awards.

 - Abstract/Executive Summary (1 page maximum)

-- Narrative describing the proposed research (15 page maximum including figures)
+- Proposal narrative describing the proposed research (15 page maximum including figures)

 No specific template is required however the narrative should contain: